codatio/codat-docs/docs/using-the-api/webhooks/zapier-integration.md

 [Zapier](https://zapier.com/) allows users to create automated workflows called Zaps.
 Zap workflows contain actions that get executed by triggers.
 [Learn more](https://zapier.com/apps/email/integrations/triggerapp?utm_source=codat-docs) about Zaps.
-Actions allow users to automate a task such as sending an email or writing a message in slack.
+Actions allow users to automate a task such as sending an email or a message in slack.
 Our integration provides triggers from our [webhook events](/using-the-api/webhooks/event-types).

 Our Zapier integration is currently in pre-release (or maybe early sign up).
 We hope to have our application available as a public integration on Zapier soon.